 The aesthetic qualities of private and public developments strengthen the uniqueness and appeal of the community.
 This includes areas under control of government entities (e.g. streetscapes, community facilities, etc.) and private development.
 Areas are planned and designed in a way that preserves their overall usability, affordability and sustainability.
 Similarly, these areas should also be attractive in a way that contributes to a common identity in the community, while allowing for creative differences, innovation, freedom and diversity of design.

 6. Places are created with an integrated mix of uses, contributing to the community’s identity and vitality.

 To the extent that future development and redevelopment occurs, the places are created with multiple uses—residential, commercial, and institutional, among others—in close proximity to each other, perhaps on the same parcel and/or in the same structure.
 Close attention is given to the compatibility of those uses, as well as the efficiency of the used space.
 Uses are arranged to maximize pedestrian activity and to support community viability.

 7. Diverse housing choices are found throughout the community, including in relatively higher density development within the Village of Yellow Springs.

 New residential development is diverse in type (single-family and multi-family, detached and attached, etc.) as well as diverse in cost, with special emphasis on affordability.
 Existing housing stock in Yellow Springs is primarily single-family detached dwellings.
 Enhanced diversity will include relatively higher densities, consistent with physical design attributes in line with village character (as opposed to city, suburban, or rural character).
-The housing choices are physically organized to strengthened neighborhood qualities like diverse, multi-generational residents living in close proximity to one another.
+The housing choices are physically organized to strengthen neighborhood qualities like diverse, multi-generational residents living in close proximity to one another.

-8. Parks, open space and recreational areas are incorporated as part of future development.
+8. Parks, open spaces, and recreational areas are incorporated as part of future development.

 9. Places are connected and accessible throughout the community by transportation methods other than automobiles.